Actindo-AG/Documentation/PIM/Integration/05_ConfigureChannels.md

 If you want to maintain PIM products in multiple channels, you have to activate the respective channel in the *PIM* module.
 By default, the *Actindo Basic* channel is predefined and activated.

 > [Info] A channel is not equal to a marketplace or web store connection.
 You can create a channel and use it for another connection.
-For detailed information about creating a new connection, see [Create a connection](to_be_completed).

 #### Prerequisites

-No Prerequisites to fulfill.
+No prerequisites to fulfill.

 > [Info] By default, the *Actindo Basic* channel is created and activated in the *DataHub* module, see [Create a channel](../../DataHub/Integration/04_ManageChannels.md#create-a-channel).